Feral pig: Australia

-In the UK

-The natural habitats of wild boar are woodlands; however, feral populations root and forage in areas where they conflict with human activities, such as in picnic areas, on golf courses, football pitches, village greens, etc. In the UK, wild boar can be farmed under licence.
-However, to release them into the wild is illegal.

-Established populations of wild boar occur in the Forest of Dean, Gloucestershire.
-These are often active during the daytime (diurnal behavior) and are less wary of people.
-This is in contrast to populations in East Sussex, which are nocturnal and wary of people.

-Groups of wild boar have been reported in the Scottish Highlands including Invermoriston, near Loch Ness, and between Newtonmore and Laggan.
-A group, believed to be a mix of wild boar and domestic pig that escaped from a farm, have been seen in the Strathnairn area near Inverness.
-Wild boar occur elsewhere in the UK according to the Department for Environment, Food and Rural Affairs.
-It said between 100 and 200 were estimated to be in Kent and East Sussex, and about 20–30 in West Dorset.
+While no incidences of feral pigs killing newborn lambs have been recorded in Australia, the same cannot be said in nearby New Zealand, where feral pigs have been seen with some regularity in and around the island nation's capital of Wellington.
+Here, they have been documented killing and consuming newborn/juvenile dairy goats kept on farms, separating the youngest goats from the rest of the herd; the feral pigs (which usually raid the farms by cover of darkness) will also threaten any guard dogs present into submission, in order to attack and eat the goat kids.
+As of September 2022, one single goat farm in the suburb of Brooklyn has estimated their total loss to feral hogs to be at least 60 kids.
+According to property co-owner Naomi Steenkamp, "It's a murder scene", with the morning revealing evidence of the previous night's carnage—bone fragments, such as bits of hoof and skull, are often all that remain of the helpless young goats.
+Additionally, Steenkamp has stated that "...If they [feral pigs] find something they like eating, and it is a free feed – like a newborn kid – they are going to keep coming back."
+The pigs also damage the nesting sites of New Zealand's endemic wildlife, including kiwi and other ground-nesting and flightless birds, and may target chicks and eggs for food, as well as adult birds.

 Fatal attacks on human beings

-Feral pigs can be extremely dangerous to people, particularly when the pigs travel in herds with their young, and should be avoided when possible.
+Feral pigs can be dangerous to people, particularly when the pigs travel in herds with their young, and should be avoided when possible.
 Feral pigs living in the United States have been known to attack without provocation and fatally injure human beings.
 There have been over 100 documented attacks by feral pigs on human beings in the United States between the years 1825 and 2012.
 Of these attacks, five have been fatal.
 Three of the five fatal attacks were by feral pigs wounded by hunters.
 Both male and female feral pigs are known to attack without provocation, and attacks by solitary males, as well as group attacks have been documented.

 On November 26, 2019, a 59-year-old Texas woman named Christine Rollins was attacked and killed only a few feet away from the front door of her workplace by a herd of feral pigs in the town of Anahuac, Texas, which is 50 miles east of Houston.
 This incident was the fifth documented fatal feral pig attack in the United States since 1825.
 Chambers County Sheriff Brian Hawthorne in a formal statement to news media stated that "multiple hogs" assaulted Rollins during pre-dawn hours between 6 and 6:30 a.m. when it was still dark outside.
 The victim died of blood loss as a result of her injuries.